Hybrid Manager HA/DR recovery

 The first step ensures the backups of the unavailable appliance (aka “old backups”) are reachable from the new appliance.

-This can be achieved in multiple ways:
+You can achieve this in multiple ways:

-- Using a replicated bucket as the s3-compatible linked bucket for the new appliance, so the old backups are directly available to the new appliance
+- Using a replicated bucket as the s3-compatible linked bucket for the new appliance, so the old backups are directly available to the new appliance.

 - Copying the backups of the damaged appliance to the linked storage of the new appliance.
 You must copy the following items: